-5 Suggestions for Shorter Turn Times
+5 Hints for Faster Turn Times

-- Order your appraisals online.
+- Order your appraisals electronically.

 - Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'd find out on our own, knowing them as soon as possible makes your report arrive sooner.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we'll find out on our own anyway, and knowing them as soon as possible is likely to make your report arrive sooner.

 - Let the homeowner know what to expect.

 - One of the most time consuming tasks of the appraisal process is confirming an appointment with the occupants of the home.
 We understand that a homeowner may be apprehensive with an unknown person inspecting every square foot of their home, taking photos, and making copious notes.
 With the belief that it will increase the value, some homeowners feel they should make the place spotless before the appraiser comes by.
 So they choose to not schedule the inspection until they can get around to cleaning.